ajays20078/eseries-stk/README.md

    * cd /home/eseries-stk
    * git pull

-3. Fill out /home/eseries-stk/hosts file with each host having a single line.
+3. Fill out /home/eseries-stk/hosts file with a single entry per line.
    * splunk_eseries:  Any array that should be provisioned for splunk.
       * For E-Series arrays, just use the ip address for the first controller.
    * fc_hosts:  Host servers that are connected to the array via the fibre channel host ports